 TKE's Conflict of Interest Policy

 Tau Kappa Epsilon International Fraternity (TKE) has developed this Conflict of Interest Policy to ensure that all its directors, officers and key employees continue to act in compliance with applicable laws and to deal with all persons doing business with TKE in the best interest of TKE.
 This Conflict of Interest Policy is a guideline to protect TKE's interests when it is contemplating entering into a transaction or arrangement that might benefit the private interest of an officer or director or key employee of the Corporation.
 This policy is intended to supplement but not replace any applicable state laws governing conflicts of interest applicable to nonprofit corporations.
-This policy shall apply only to volunteers above the local chapter or colony level - namely Grand Council members, international committee members, Grand Province Advisors, and Province Advisors.
+This policy shall apply only to volunteers above the local chapter or emerging chapter level - namely Grand Council members, international committee members, Grand Province Advisors, and Province Advisors.

 - Interested Person.
 Any director, officer, member of a committee with Board-delegated powers, or key employee, who has direct or indirect financial interest, as described below, is an "interested person".

 - Board.
 Any elected board, including, but not limited to is interchangeable for Grand Council, Alumni Association, Board of Advisors.

 - Director.
 The term "Director" is the same as "Grand Officer".